 The “AW” on some batteries is initials for Andrew Wan, who owns a China-based company which purchases large quantities of batteries from the big boys (Samsung, Panasonic, etc.) and performs quality tests on each one.

-ICR batteries (Li-Ion/Cobalt/Rechargeable) can handle most atomizers we buy over the counter today.
-They are known for their higher capacities and are suited for the average vaper’s device, but they are not at all well suited for use in advanced devices.
+ICR batteries (Li-Ion/Cobalt/Rechargeable) can handle most atomizers we buy in stores today.
+They are known for their higher capacities and are suited for the average vaper’s device, but they are not well suited for use in advanced devices.
 These batteries are best used in applications with a current draw of less than 3A.
-ICR batteries do need to be protected either built in to the battery or with a Vape Safe fuse.
+ICR batteries do need to be protected, which is either built into the battery or is accomplished by use of a Vape Safe fuse, which we will discuss in more detail later in the article.

-IMR batteries (Li-Ion/Manganese/Rechargeable) are modders’ preferred battery type.
+IMR batteries (Li-Ion/Manganese/Rechargeable) are the preferred battery type for “modders” or vapers who like to use a mod.
 They have a “safer” basic chemistry than ICR batteries as they can sustain higher internal temperatures before becoming unstable.
-They will be overcharged by old-technology chargers and may burst.
+They can be overcharged by old-technology chargers and may burst.
 Overcharging (>4.25 volts) or discharging below 3 volts will shorten the service life.
 If you run them below the minimum discharge voltage the cell can be damaged.
 There is no ‘trip out’ as with a protected Li-Ion battery.

-Li-FePo4 batteries are lithium ferrous phosphate and are a newer technology that is quiet pricey in comparison.
+Li-FePo4 batteries are lithium ferrous phosphate and are a newer technology that is much more expensive in comparison.
 Most have a working voltage much lower than the Li-Ion equivalent and they cannot be used with Li-Ion chargers.

 What is battery duty cycle?